sing-group/seda-compi-pipelines/README.md

 <task id="filtering"/>
 ```

-Which means that the `filtering` command should be executed.
+Which means that the SEDA `filtering` command should be executed.
+Therefore, task identifiers are the names of the SEDA commands.

 As this task has not dependencies (i.e. previous tasks that must be executed before), its input files are taken from `input/filtering`.
 This means that all files in that directory will be processed by the command.
 The corresponding output files will be placed at `output/filtering` (as you should be expecting).

 What if the same command must be executed more than once?
 In this case, each command must be suffixed with `_<number>`.